Mymo-in-Bb/kolic-reference-grammar/phonology.md

 - /gː/ is realised as [kː]
 - /vː/ is realised as [fː]
 - /ðː/ is realised as [θː]
-- /ɾː/ is realised as [rː]
 - /lː/ is realised as [ɬ]

 Other allophonic variations:

 - /k/ can be realised as [x] intervocalically (optionally)
 - /g/ is realised as [ɣ] intervocalically
+- /r/ and /r̥/ can be realised as [ɾ] and [ɾ̥] respectively (in free variation)
-- /ɾ/ is realised as [ɾ̥] at the end of an utterance, before a pause and before unvoiced consonants.
+- /r/ is realised as [r̥] or [ɾ̥] at the end of an utterance, before a pause and before unvoiced consonants.
-- /ɾ/ and /ɾ̥/ can be realised as [r] and [r̥] (in free variation)
 - /ŋ/ can sometimes be realised as [ŋg], especially if the speaker puts emphasis on the word or wants to articulate clearly.
 - /f/ is realised as [v] intervocalically.
 - the voiced dental fricative /ð/ is in an intervocalic position sometimes realised as a voiced dental lateral approximant [l̪] by some, particularly younger speakers.